 Assault and battery are two distinct crimes.
 Though assault is not exactly the same as battery, the two are commonly charged as a single crime of assault and battery.
 An individual can be found guilty of assault and battery as a single crime when an assault ultimately leads to battery.

-Assault is a threat or an attempt to induce physical harm on another individual.
+According to Oklahoma law, assault is a threat or an attempt to induce physical harm on another individual.
 The threat must include a physical action such as raising one’s fist toward a victim or charging in his or her direction.

 This means following through on a threat by striking a person can result in a charge of assault and battery as a single crime.

 Assault and Battery With a Dangerous Weapon

 It is important to distinguish between regular assault and battery and assault and battery with a dangerous weapon.

 Assault and battery with a dangerous weapon is committed when one acts with an intent to induce physical harm to another person, with a dangerous or sharp weapon, or by shooting another person with a gun.

 In the state of Oklahoma, the intent to induce physical harm is defined as one’s intent to induce harm to another individual, regardless of its severity.